Silthus/sInventoryKeeper/Readme.md

   - `WHITELIST`: drop all items except the ones defined in the config
   - `BLACKLIST`: keep all items except the ones defined in the config
 - Players can have multiple configs assigned to them
+- API for developers to create custom inventory filters that will be applied on death
 - over 85% unit test coverage

 ## Installation